Flexible lump sums

 If you’re age 55 or over (or earlier if you’re retiring due ill health), and you have more than £10,000 …

-Can I take as many flexible lump sums as l like?
+Can I take as many withdrawals from my pension as l like?

-You can take one lump sum a tax month.
-For example, from 6 May to 5 June.
-We don’t charge …
+You can take one withdrawal a tax month as a regular income or lump sum.
+For example, from 6 May …

-I’ve a protected pension commencement lump sum (PCLS) which means I can take more than 25% of my pot as tax-free cash.
-What happens if I take this as a flexible lump sum?
+I’ve a protected pension commencement lump sum (PCLS) which means I can take more than 25% of my pot as a tax-free lump sum.
+What happens if I take this as a lump sum (UFPLS)?

-If you use your savings for a flexible lump sum payment (UFPLS) with us: You’d lose this higher entitlement as …
+If you use your savings for a lump sum payment (also known as an uncrystallised funds pension lump sum or …

 Can I cash in my pension pot?